-Why is OS OpenSpace being withdrawn?
+Why has OS OpenSpace been withdrawn?

 OS OpenSpace is built on top of OpenLayers 2.12 which is now 8 years old.
 We want to decouple this dependency so you can use our maps with any mapping library or GIS software.

 Want to try something new?

-On the OS Data Hub, you can sign up to an OS OpenData account or you can upgrade and benefit from £1,000 of free premium data a month.
+On the OS Data Hub, you can sign up to an OS OpenData account or you can upgrade and benefit from £1,000 of free premium data a month (no requirement to put in payment details).
 This gives you free access to even more mapping for your apps, including 1: 25 000 Scale Colour Raster (OS Explorer Maps) and OS MasterMap Topography Layer.
-Signing up to the Hub will also give you access to OS Vector Tile API (a Vector Tile Service) and OS Features API (a Web Feature Service) plus more.